istio/istio.io/_docs/setup/kubernetes/sidecar-injection.md

 The crux of sidecar injection lies in the `initContainers` and the istio-proxy container.
 The output above has been trimmed for brevity.

-Verify that service-one's deployment contains the sidecar.
+Verify that sleep's deployment contains the sidecar.
 The injected version corresponds to the image TAG of the injected sidecar image.
 It may be different in your setup.